lit/lit/packages/tests/README.md

 This has the benefit of not polluting repo-specific variables in a `.bashrc` file while providing a quick way to change env variables.

-It also has the added benefit of being easily deleted and not creating side effects in system environments.
+It also has the added benefit of being easily deleted while not creating side effects in system environments.

 ```bash
 pwd # home/<user>/lit/